Amboseli National Park

-Amboseli is a park of giants, renowned for its herds of mighty tusked elephants presided over by the magnificent backdrop of Africa's highest mountain, Mt Kilimanjaro.
-One of Africa's most unforgettable images is the picture of these large creatures standing in silent tribute before the gigantic snow-covered mountain just over the border in neighbouring Tanzania.
-It is a relatively small park with wide plains merging with the distant skyline, affording good visibility in all directions.
+Amboseli is a park of giants, renowned for its herds of mighty tusked elephants presided over by the magnificent backdrop of Africa's highest mountain, Kilimanjaro.
+One of Africa's most unforgettable images is the picture of these large creatures standing in silent reverence before the gigantic snow-covered mountain just over the border in neighbouring Tanzania.
+It's a relatively small park with wide plains merging with the distant skyline, affording good visibility in all directions.

 Address: Loitoktok District, Rift Valley, Kenya